Ice Cream of Margie (with the Light Blue Hair): Cultural references

 The scene where Homer gets dressed in his ice cream man uniform is a reference to the opening of television series Da Ali G Show where Ali G dresses the same way.

+The episode's title is a play on the song title "Jeanie with the Light Brown Hair".

 Reception

 Viewing figures

 In its original run, the episode received 10.90 million viewers.

 Critical response

 Dan Iverson of IGN deemed the entire episode boring and said it had no general quality to make it interesting.
 He enjoyed Carl Carlson's line to Lenny Leonard: "See, statements like that are why people think we're gay."
 He also appreciated the Ali G parody.
 He gave the episode a final rating of 5.2/10.
 Adam Finley of TV Squad gave the episode a negative review, and said that it was boring.

 Colin Jacobson of DVD Movie Guide said that it was better than the previous episode, but it seemed "dopier than I'd like at times."

 On Four Finger Discount, Guy Davis and Brendan Dando thought writer Carolyn Omine handled the Homer and Marge argument well without making Homer's poor behavior the primary reason as in previous episodes.